Who can conduct interviews?

 - MyAFS where you can log in and see the interviews that are needed in your team.

 You can claim, schedule, and submit interviews easily on MyAFS.
 To start, find applicants who need an interview.

 Must be conducted in person with all members of the family present.
 In this case, you could work with the RFS (Regional Field Specialist) to identify a nearby volunteer to assist.
 Follow up with a host parent or any other adult household member(s) that will be responsible for the care and wellbeing of the exchange student must be conducted in person prior to the departure of the student from their home country in the case of initial placements and prior to the arrival in the home, for moves.
 For any other household members not present at the interview, follow-up may take place over the phone or by video.
 Any follow-up taking place after submission of the interview form must be submitted to staff in an addendum.

-Sending Interviews can take place via a video conferencing tool like Skype if the applicant lives too far for an in-person interview to be feasible.
+Study Abroad Interviews can take place via a video conferencing tool like Skype if the applicant lives too far, or if an in-person interview is not feasible.

 - Volunteer interview

 It is okay to not have all the "answers."
 Make note of these questions from the applicant/s and let them know you will get back to them.
 A member of the Volunteer Leadership Team who is most knowledgeable about the applicant's program or your RFS are the best resources to either answer or lead your to the answers and/or resources.
 Not knowing an answer gives you a great excuse to follow up with the applicant to help them continue to feel connected to AFS.